taoensso/tower/README.md

 In addition to locale selection, the middleware provides **automatic dictionary reloading** while in development mode.
 Just save changes to your dictionary resource file, and those changes will automatically and immediately reflect in your application.

-## Tower Supports the ClojureWerkz Project Goals
+## Tower supports the ClojureWerkz Project Goals

 ClojureWerkz is a growing collection of open-source, batteries-included [Clojure libraries](http://clojurewerkz.org/) that emphasise modern targets, great documentation, and thorough testing.